 \section{4D low-energy effective field theory from higher dimensional theory}

 We study a scenario to derive 4D modular flavor symmetric models from $(4+d)$-dimensional theory by compactification.
 We assume that the modulus $\tau$ describes geometrical characters of $d$-dimensional compact space such as shape, although the compact space may have other moduli.
 On top of that, we assume that the compact space has the modular symmetry on $\tau$.
-Most of 4D modular flavor symmetric models are constructed within the framework of (global) supersymmetric theory.
+This originates from the symmetry of $\tau$, that is, the geometric symmetry of extra-dimensional spaces.
+For instance, if extra-dimensional spaces include $T^2$ or its orbifold as subspace, such backgrounds enjoy the $SL(2,\mathbb{Z})$ modular symmetry when the modulus $\tau$ is identified with the complex structure modulus or the K\"ahler modulus \cite{Kobayashi:2018rad,Kobayashi:2018bff,Ohki:2020bpo,Kikuchi:2020frp,Kikuchi:2020nxn,Kikuchi:2021ogn,Almumin:2021fbk}.
+Furthermore, the $Sp(2h,\mathbb{Z})$ symplectic modular symmetry also appears in toroidal orbifolds with multimoduli \cite{Baur:2020yjl} and Calabi-Yau backgrounds \cite{Strominger:1990pd,Candelas:1990pi,Ishiguro:2020nuf,Ishiguro:2021ccl}.
+Our discussion can be applied for such a compact space.
+In this section, we study the modular symmetric theory without specifying the extra-dimensional space.
+Most 4D modular flavor symmetric models are constructed within the framework of a (global) supersymmetric theory.
 Hence, we assume that our compactification preserves 4D ${\cal N}=1$ supersymmetry.

 We denote coordinates of 4D spacetime and $d$-dimensional compact space by $x$ and $y$, respectively.
-Bosonic fields $\Phi(x,y)$ and spinor fields $\Psi(x,y)$ in higher dimensional theory are written by Kaluza-Klein decomposition as
+Bosonic fields $\Phi(x,y)$ and spinor fields $\Psi(x,y)$ in a higher dimensional theory are written by KK decomposition as

 Bosonic fields $\Phi(x,y)$ correspond to scalars or vectors in $(4+d)$ dimensions, but vector fields with vector indices along extra dimensional space are 4D scalars.
-The first terms in RHSs are massless modes (zero-modes) and the others are massive modes.
+The first terms on the RHSs are massless modes (zero-modes) and the others are massive modes.
 Here, we focus on massless modes.
-In general, there are more than one zero-modes, which are labeled by the index $i$.
-The zero-mode index $i$ corresponds to the flavor index in 4D low energy effective field theory.
+In general, there is more than one zero-mode, which is labeled by the index $i$.
+The zero-mode index $i$ corresponds to the flavor index in the 4D low energy effective field theory.
 Hereafter, we often omit this index $i$.